-Yes!
-Specialty Clinic of Austin is currently in-network with the following insurance carriers: Seton (with the exception of Seton Star and Seton Alliance Health), SIMS, ComPsych, Magellan, SmartHealth, Vista360 Health, FairPrice, Blue Cross/Blue Shield (with the exception of out-of-state HMOs, Blue Advantage, or Value Options/Beacon Health), Aetna (with the exception of some HMO plans and carve-out plans such as Aetna TRA Medicare), and United (with the exception of River Valley and Medicare or Medicaid plans).
+- Yes!
+Specialty Clinic of Austin is currently in-network with the following insurance carriers Seton (with the exception of Seton Star and Seton Alliance Health), SIMS, ComPsych, Magellan, SmartHealth, Blue Cross/Blue Shield (with the exception of out-of-state HMOs and Blue Advantage), Aetna (with the exception of some HMO plans and carve-out plans such as Aetna TRA Medicare), Oscar, and United (with the exception of River Valley and Medicare or Medicaid plans).

 Does Specialty Clinic of Austin file claims for out-of-network carriers?

 We will submit claims for insurance carriers with which we are in-network.
 We do not file claim forms for any insurance companies that we are not contracted with, however we will be glad to mail you a receipt which includes all of the necessary information for filing claims with your carrier.

 Will Specialty Clinic of Austin verify my insurance coverage before my first appointment?

 Our staff will verify your benefits prior to scheduling your intake appointment.
 During this process your insurance carrier will provide us with an estimate of the cost of your visit (also known as a quote of benefits).
 Please be aware that this is only an estimate and is subject to change until you have received a final Explanation of Benefits from your carrier.
 This also applies to established patients who have changed insurance carriers or plans.